 It’s not discussed as often as it should be, but smartphones and apps have made stunning strides in making imaging accessible to the general public.
 Yeah, you spent ten minutes shooting stuff in slo-mo on your iPhone, but it means the great unwashed can mess with it.
+Speaking of the iPhone, check out our comparison of the iPhone 5 vs the iPhone 4s.
 Similarly, Seek brings a formerly ridiculously expensive technology to a low cost platform.
+If you need a new charging cable, you might want to take a look at our Une Bobine iPhone lightning cable review.

 Hot-Blooded, Can’t You See?